floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 As the third game in a trilogy, Mass Effect 3 had a lot of loose ends to tie up, and it did a *phenomenal* job of finishing the series' best plotlines.

 The Geth are actually treated as fully fleshed out characters, not only that, they have a *fantastic* retcon of the Quarians as the oppressors and the Geth as the downtrodden, "people without a home."
 The role reversal of the Geth and the Quarians was poignant, well done and superb writing.
 Given how cookie-cutter the main plot is, I was floored by how great these sections were.

+Likewise, I liked the resolution of the genophage.
+It was wrong and Mordin takes ownership of that.
+The Krogan are reborn as better versions of themselves